Cleo Fields: Personal life

+Relationship with Edwin Edwards

+In the 1997 trial of former Louisiana Governor Edwin Edwards, prosecutors released an FBI surveillance videotape showed him receiving a large amount of cash ($20,000 to $25,000) which the FBI believed was to be used to influence votes in granting casino licenses.
+Fields was named an "unindicted co-conspirator," but was never formally charged.
+Jim Letten, leader of the prosecution team and later acting U.S. attorney, said Fields came close to being indicted.
+At the time, Fields stated that the incident was just an innocent business transaction between friends, and said there was a humorous explanation, which he would make public shortly thereafter.
+A cloud hung over Fields in Edwards' criminal trial and in the end Fields refused to deliver the promised "humorous" explanation, stating that at the time of the cash transfer, he was not an elected official, and therefore under no obligation to explain publicly.

 "Rosa Parks sat...."

 Fields is credited with the original version of a quotation that became popular following Barack Obama's victory in the 2008 presidential election.
 At the "State of the Black Union 2008" symposium in New Orleans, Louisiana in February 2008, Fields said, "Rosa Parks sat down so we could stand up.
 Martin Luther King marched so Jesse Jackson could run.
 Jesse Jackson ran so Obama could win."
 Another version has Fields saying, "W. E. B. Du Bois taught so that Rosa Parks could take a seat.
 Rosa took a seat so we all could take a stand.
 We all took a stand so that Martin Luther King Jr. could march.
 Martin marched so Jesse Jackson could run.
 Jesse ran so Obama could WIN."
 Fields's statement was shortened by the rapper Jay-Z in "My President Is Black": "Rosa Parks sat so Martin Luther could walk/ Martin Luther walked so Barack Obama could run/ Barack Obama ran so all the children could fly."